swkeever/coinbase-pro-dca/README.md

 Copy the template in `.env.example` to these files and visit [Coinbase Pro's documentation](https://docs.pro.coinbase.com/) to learn how to fill in the required env variables.

-Upload each environment variable as a encrypted secret in GitHub so they can be used by the GitHub Action.
+Upload each environment variable as an encrypted secret in GitHub so they can be used by the GitHub Action.

 ## Scripts